 In this article I will present research on the use of stem cell therapy treatments for knee osteoarthritis.
 I will discuss published research by the Darrow Stem Cell Institute on the use of bone marrow derived stem cells.
 I also invite you to ask your questions using the form below about your knee pain.

-Stem Cells Instead of Knee Replacement?
+Stem Cell Therapy Instead of Knee Replacement?

-Over the years it became clear to many researchers that knee replacement had to be redefined and disputed as the gold standard of knee osteoarthritis, “bone-on-bone,” treatment.
+As alluded to in the above paper, over the years it became clear to many researchers that knee replacement had to be redefined and disputed as the gold standard of knee osteoarthritis, “bone-on-bone,” treatment.
 Other doctors, however, had already decided to abandon joint replacement and explore growing tissue as the new standard of care.
 The thinking was simple—why remove bone and tissue when these could be repaired and rejuvenated?

 Before we get to new updates, let’s review the research we conducted at the Darrow Stem Cell Institute in Los Angeles, California on patients with knee osteoarthritis.